 Chiang Mai is served by an international airport (Thailand’s fourth busiest), with 28 flights a day to Bangkok.
 It also has a state railway system, which operates 10 trains a day to the Capital.
 Chiang Mai is very much seen as the gateway to the North, acting as a hub for Chiang Rai, Phrae, Udon Thani and Mae Hong Son.

 The city has a large and active expat community offering a wonderful environment in which to spend your retirement.

-100km South East of Bangkok, sits the hugely popular beach resort of Pattaya.
+Pattaya (UTP)100km South East of Bangkok, sits the hugely popular beach resort of Pattaya.
 Whilst Pattaya City itself may be a little lively for many retirees, the neighbouring districts of Jomtien and Naklua provide a sanctuary away from the bright lights.
 The census population for Pattaya is registered as approximately 100,000 but the general view is the city is home to around 1 million people.